bup/bup/Documentation/bup-save.md

 \--strip
 :   strips the path that is given from all files and directories.

-    A directory */root/chroot/etc* saved with
+    A directory */root/chroot/etc* saved with "bup save -n chroot
-    "bup save -n chroot \--strip /root/chroot" would be saved as */etc*.
+    \--strip /root/chroot" would be saved as */etc*.
+Note that currently, metadata will not be saved for the root directory (*/*) when this option is specified.

 \--strip-path=*path-prefix*
 :   strips the given path prefix *path-prefix* from all
     files and directories.

-    A directory */root/chroots/webserver* saved with
-    "bup save -n webserver \--strip-path=/root/chroots" would
-    be saved as */webserver/etc*
+    A directory */root/chroots/webserver* saved with "bup save -n webserver \--strip-path=/root/chroots" would be saved as
+    */webserver/etc*.
+Note that currently, metadata will not be saved for the root directory (*/*) when this option is specified.

 \--graft=*old_path*=*new_path*
 :   a graft point *old_path*=*new_path* (can be used more than
     once).

-    A directory */root/chroot/a/etc* saved with
-    "bup save -n chroots \--graft /root/chroot/a/etc=/chroots/a"
+    A directory */root/chroot/a/etc* saved with "bup save -n chroots
-    would be saved as */chroots/a/etc*
+    \--graft /root/chroot/a/etc=/chroots/a" would be saved as
+    */chroots/a/etc*.
+Note that currently, metadata will not be saved for the root directory (*/*) when this option is specified.

 -*#*, \--compress=*#*
 :   set the compression level to # (a value from 0-9, where